-If you have successfully completed a Higher Education Academy accredited course, for example, a Postgraduate Certificate (PG Cert) in teaching and learning or a continuing professional development (CPD) programme, you are eligible for Higher Education Academy Fellowship.
+If you have successfully completed an Advance HE accredited course, for example, a Postgraduate Certificate (PG Cert) in teaching and learning or a continuing professional development (CPD) programme, you are eligible for Advance HE Fellowship.

-You will be informed by your programme leader if your course is accredited by the Higher Education Academy.
+You will be informed by your programme leader if your course is accredited by Advance HE.

 If you have completed a course and you are not employed by a subscribing institution your Fellowship award is subject to a fee.

-If you are a Higher Education Academy accredited CPD programme/scheme leader you will need to apply on behalf of your course participants after their successful completion of the programme, through the MyAcademy portal.
+If you are an Advance HE accredited CPD programme/scheme leader you will need to apply on behalf of your course participants after their successful completion of the programme, through the MyAcademy portal.
 Simply log in to MyAcademy and follow the online instructions.

 As a programme leader you may be contacted by individuals who have completed Higher Education Academy accredited courses or programmes and asked to be registered for Fellowship via MyAcademy.

 Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.